Surgery on discrete groups: Types

-The standard types for Bruhat--Tits buildings, in the Euclidean rank 2 case, namely, $\tilde A_2$, $\tilde B_2$ and $\tilde G_2$, are easily defined in this way.
-One can also, for example, consider the type ``Tits geometries'', using a) $\{$spherical buildings$\}$ and b) $\{\bigtriangleup\}$.
+This definition of type is flexible enough to include the groups of intermediate rank, and restrictive enough to make the description of the group cobordism category of a given type a non trivial task in general.
+(The standard types for Bruhat--Tits buildings, in the Euclidean rank 2 case, namely, $\tilde A_2$, $\tilde B_2$ and $\tilde G_2$, can also be defined in the same way, as is the type ``Tits geometries'', using a) $\{$spherical buildings$\}$ and b) $\{\bigtriangleup\}$.)

 \begin{definition} A type is \emph{finite} if the two sets a) and b) are finite, when considered up to isomorphism (up to isometry in the metric case), and every graph in a) is finite. \end{definition}